cozygene/bisque/README.md

 # Bisque

-An accurate method for reference-based or reference-free deconvolution of bulk expression data using single-cell information.
+An accurate method for reference-based or reference-free decomposition of bulk expression data using single-cell information.

 ## Install